AAB87/D3js_Advanced/README.md

 # D3js_AdvancedTask_MasterBigData

+Please take a look at the result at https://aab87.github.io/D3js_Advanced/!

 Second task for Data Visualization module from master "Advanced Analytics on Big Data"

 This task consists on displaying a **Line chart** and adding dots and interaction (whenever you click on the dots display information).